sodalabsio/sxsf/writing-resources/prompt-01June2025.md

 # PHASE 2b: write to template

 Perfect, use the story template to prepare the story for deployment.
 You will need to select up to 5 significant scientific papers from your research to link to in the template.
+When selecting these papers/URLs err towards the most prominent peer reviewed journals, unless you judge a work as really important to the story, but has not been peer reviewed and is on a pre-print server.
 Be sure to include the URLs as indicated in the template.

 # PHASE 3: (new thread) selection and writing. (attach story outlines from above, and prior summaries)